martinezmarina/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .map returns an array and .forEach doesn't. .map is used to convert data and .forEach is used to go through every item in the array without stopping; it can replace a for loop.

 2. What is the difference between a function and a method?

+    a method is a function inside an object that lets the object do something with it's data.

 3. What is closure?

+    closure is the accessability of the inner function to the variables provided in the outer function, the outer function doesn't have access to inner function variables because those variables would be trapped within the scope of the inner function.

 4. Describe the four rules of the 'this' keyword.

+    windo binding means that 'this' points to the global, or everthing in javascript, this will usually lead to undefined if used in strict mode.
+    Implicit binding only applies to objects with methods and when invoked, 'this' points to what is left of the '.' explicit binding uses the key words (call, apply and bind) to state what the 'this' keyword refers to.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is used to call the methods from the parent class, so that the extended or child class can also access the methods of the parent class.

 ## Project Set up